peter-wake/license-count/README.md

 ## Additional Notes

-Some tests have been ignored, as the depended on the Flexera supplied data files, which are not in the git repository.
+Some tests have been ignored, as they depended on the Flexera supplied data files, which are not in the git repository.
 If you drop these into the tests directory, you can unignore and run those tests.